cce-bigdataintro-1160/CEBD-1160-spring-2019/7-viz.md

 1. What the best way to display:
   * [Diabetes] Best way to understand how BMI affects/is affected by the Progression of Diabetes?
   * [Iris] To understand which has a larger variation between the Iris sepal length and Iris petal length?
-  * [Boston] To have a quick a understanding on what's the average, minimum and maximum prices of houses
+  * [Boston] To have a quick a understanding on what's the average, minimum and maximum prices of houses?
   * [Wine] To display what's the share of each class of Wine?
-  * [Cancer] To display the relationship between 3+ features at the same time
+  * [Cancer] To display the relationship between 3+ features at the same time?

 ##### Final Notes on Python Data Visualization
 * One important aspect is realize the power of mastering the programatic generation of plots.
 One can write a generic plotter that can receive many different types of datasets and produce those many plots automatically.